 Not all utility companies service all areas.
 Check with the property owner about companies that service your new home.
 Factors such as the quality of insulation and windows, and whether appliances are designed to consume less energy, can affect the utility bill you’d see as a renter.
-You can find out the cost of energy bills for an apartment using energy cost estimation tools from the two main companies that provide gas and electric in Madison: Madison Gas and Electric, and Alliant Energy.
+You can find out the cost of energy bills for an apartment using energy cost estimation tools from the two main companies that provide gas and electricity in Madison: Madison Gas and Electric, and Alliant Energy.

-Near West: The Vilas neighborhood is a quiet residential area near the UW Arboretum and Henry Vilas Zoo.
+The Vilas neighborhood is a quiet residential area near the UW Arboretum and Henry Vilas Zoo.
 This neighborhood is home to a good mix of UW undergrads, graduate students, and staff, and attracts more families with small children than some of the areas closer to downtown.
 Nearby Monroe Street is home to several eclectic shops with a number of coffee shops and restaurants.

-Isthmus/Near East: Lots of older rental properties and a healthy number of small parks, bike paths, and coffee shops make this area attractive to many grad students.
+Lots of older rental properties and a healthy number of small parks, bike paths, and coffee shops make this area attractive to many grad students.
 Though both sides of the isthmus are well-served by public transportation, the Mendota side (Johnson and Gorham Streets) is on several particularly high-traffic bus routes, making for easy travel to campus and around Madison.
 Closer to Lake Monona, the Williamson and Jenifer Street areas are within easy reach of two Madison food co-ops and numerous restaurants and coffee houses.
 The Atwood area, which is a little beyond Willy Street and somewhat quieter, is another popular area with shops, entertainment, and restaurants.

-Downtown: Rentals closer to State Street and the Capitol tend to attract more undergraduates, but there are still plenty of graduate students who enjoy being centrally located.
+Rentals closer to State Street and the Capitol tend to attract more undergraduates, but there are still plenty of graduate students who enjoy being centrally located.
 Many find the area just south of the Capitol near Bassett Street convenient – it feels residential, but is still a short walk from the university.

-West Madison: Newer housing and more of a suburban feel characterize the city’s west side.
+Newer housing and more of a suburban feel characterize the city’s west side.
 The Hilldale Shopping Center is nearby, and there are great restaurants and shops in the area.
 Lots of engineering, medical, and veterinary students, who spend the bulk of their time on the west end of campus, like living in this neighborhood.

-Near South: You can find lots of affordable housing along the various offshoots of Park Street as you head south.
+You can find lots of affordable housing along the various offshoots of Park Street as you head south.
 This part of town may look tame at first, but it is home to many ethnic supermarkets, Mexican eateries, and a couple terrific coffee shops.
 It’s popular among grad students, young professionals, retirees, and young families who want to live close to downtown, in a quiet neighborhood, and on a budget.
 It is also close to the UW Arboretum and Monona Bay, which make for great running or biking routes.

 Getting around without a car is easy in Madison, which is great for students, since parking on and around campus is limited and expensive.
 Madison is one of the most bike-friendly cities in the U.S. For longer trips within the city or on cold days, you’ll have access to a student bus pass for the Madison Metro system.